 In exhibitions and installations, this approach can create orientation, depth, proximity, tension, intimacy or collective presence.
 It can make a space feel inhabited, connect separate rooms into one continuous experience or allow visitors to encounter content through movement and listening.

 This requires more than producing audio content.
-It means designing how sound behaves in relation to architecture, scenography, visitor movement and the other media in the space.
+It means deciding how sound relates to architecture, scenography, visitor movement and the other media in the space.
+The work often begins by asking what kind of presence the sound should create: should it guide attention, make content feel physical, connect distant rooms, support interaction or shape an emotional arc?

 The sound layer can operate in different ways, depending on the format and intention of the project.